What Is a Payment Gateway? (And Why You Don't Need One)

 If I already have a payment gateway provider do I still need to worry about PCI compliance?

 Yes.
 All merchants who process credit card information must be PCI compliant, and having a PCI-compliant gateway is only one part of that requirement.
-Fortunately, if you use Square for payment processing, you’re PCI compliant by default because we provide all the pieces in your payment workflow and protect cardholder data from the moment it’s recorded at the point of sale to the time we deliver funds to your merchant account.
+Fortunately, if you use Square for payment processing, we make PCI compliance easy because we provide all the pieces in your payment workflow and protect cardholder data from the moment it’s recorded at the point of sale to the time we deliver funds to your merchant account.

 Payment gateways: A closer look